DanBloy/blog-ecr/async-execution/README.md

 ## Testing

-A sample [contact flow](./contact-flow/AsyncExecution.json) is provided, import andf assign a phone numnber.
+A sample [contact flow](./contact-flow/AsyncExecution.json) is provided, import and assign a phone number.

 ### Local Testing